kobotoolbox/docs/source/merging_dataset_excel_power_query.md

 _Individual data_ are information that are generally captured only once in an interview. _Roster data_, on the other hand, are captured more than once _(e.g., details of all family members living within a household)_ from within the same individual in an interview.
-The number of cases in an _individual data_ may equal to _roster data_ but can never exceed it, while the number of cases in _roster data_ generally exceeds the _individual data_ but sometimes may be equal (but never less).
+The number of cases in _individual data_ may equal to _roster data_ but can never exceed it, while the number of cases in _roster data_ generally exceeds the _individual data_ but sometimes may be equal (but never less).

-A filled-up survey form, as shown below, should show in a picture the differences between an _individual data_ and _roster data_. _Please note, all data used in this support article are hypothetical_.
+A filled-up survey form, as shown below, should show in a picture the differences between _individual data_ and _roster data_. _Please note, all data used in this support article are hypothetical_.

 ![Form](/images/merging_dataset_excel_power_query/form.png)

 <p class="note">
-  Any data that is collected outside the repeat group is an
+  Any data that is collected outside the repeat group is
   <em>individual data</em> and any data that is collected inside a repeat group
   is <em>roster data</em>.
 </p>

-Data downloaded in XLS format should also show the difference between an _individual data_ and _roster data_ in a picture.
+Data downloaded in XLS format should also show the difference between _individual data_ and _roster data_.

-Each record _(as shown in the image below)_, under `Name of the household head`, `Sex of the household head`, `Total family members in the household`, and `Total school going children (aged 6-16 years) in the household` from the first sheet **Repeat Group (Merge)** is an _individual data_.
+Each record _(as shown in the image below)_, under `Name of the household head`, `Sex of the household head`, `Total family members in the household`, and `Total school going children (aged 6-16 years) in the household` from the first sheet **Repeat Group (Merge)** is _individual data_.

 ![Individual Data](/images/merging_dataset_excel_power_query/individual_data.png)

 This example dataset has a total of 7 interviews as its _individual data_.

-Similarly, each record _(as shown in the image below)_, under `Name of child`, `Age of child`, and `Sex of child` from the second sheet **CR** is a _roster data_.
+Similarly, each record _(as shown in the image below)_, under `Name of child`, `Age of child`, and `Sex of child` from the second sheet, **CR**, is _roster data_.

 ![Roster Data](/images/merging_dataset_excel_power_query/roster_data.png)